jaiden-bailey/Gamebyte/README.md

 # Flask Web Application

 This Flask web application provides a basic user authentication system, allowing users to register, login, and access protected pages.
-It uses Flask, Flask-Login, Flask-Session, Flask-SQLAlchemy, and Werkzeug for security.
+It uses Flask, Flask-Login, Flask-Session, Flask-SQLAlchemy, Werkzeug for security and an integrated API

 ## Features